When My mom bought me home from hospital

-Teachers echoed these taunts,
+Teachers echoed these taunts.

-“could do better, must try harder, slacker.”
+“Could do better, must try harder, slacker.”

 I didn’t care as I couldn’t change

-as yampy was burnt into my DNA.
+as yampy was encoded into my DNA.

 Fast forward I grew up – a bit – and discovered beer.

-“He’s yampy,” after a few they said in my local,
+“He’s Yampy after a few.”
+They said in my local.

-“he’s yampy before he’s walked in the door,” was the reply.
+“He’s Yampy before he’s walked in the door.”
+Was the reply.

 Fag in my gob, pint in my hand I joined in the laughter.

-When I met my wife she used to laugh at my bad memory,
+When I met my wife she used to laugh at my bad memory

-“Come on you yampy bugger,” she’d say,
+“Come on you yampy bugger ,” she’d say.

 “Why can’t you remember my favourite drink?

-Why can’t you remember my birthday?
+Why can’t you remember when my birthday is?